Arvind142/Docker-container-examples/ubuntu/README.md

 	# to connect to sh shell
 	docker exec -it ubuntu-container sh

-	# note I'm using here ubuntu-container in place of container name/id because container is started with ubuntu-container name. find ref below in start.sh
+	# note I'm using here ubuntu-container in place of container name/id
+	because container is started with ubuntu-container name. find ref below in start.sh

-### content of start .sh
+### Content of start .sh

 	# to execute ubuntu image
 	docker run \